 6. Fill the reservoir; then bleed the brake system (see Periodic Maintenance/Tune-Up.)
-7. Making sure the hub nut locking plate is properly seated, install the wheel and tighten the lug nuts in 20 ft-lb increments to 80 ft-lb.
+7. Making sure the hub nut locking plate is properly seated, install the wheel and tighten the lug nuts in 20 ft-lb increments to 60 ft-lb (black lug nuts) or 80 ft-lb (aluminum lug nuts).